-- 5.32 Policy in respect to highway safety and capacity is provided by SDLP Policies ENV1 (2), T1 and T2 and Core Strategy Policy SP15.
+5.32 Policy in respect to highway safety and capacity is provided by SDLP Policies ENV1 (2), T1 and T2 and Core Strategy Policy SP15.
 The aims of these policies accord with paragraph 110 (b) of the NPPF states that development should ensure that safe and suitable access can be achieved for all users to a site.
-In addition, paragraph 111 advises that development should only be refused (on highway grounds) where it would result in an unacceptable impact on highway safety. - 5.33 Two previous applications 2020/0665/OUT and 2020/1140/OUT relating to the site have been withdrawn and refused respectively due to concerns over highway safety.
+In addition, paragraph 111 advises that development should only be refused (on highway grounds) where it would result in an unacceptable impact on highway safety.
+Within this context,

+- paragraph 112(c) requires development to create places that are safe and minimise conflict between pedestrians, cyclists and vehicles. - 5.33 Two previous applications 2020/0665/OUT and 2020/1140/OUT relating to the site have been withdrawn and refused respectively due to concerns over highway safety.
 To address these issues, a full highway survey has been submitted with the application.
-The parking area to the frontage of the site is removed and replaced with 5 no. car parking spaces to the rear of the commercial premises. - 5.34 Concerns have been raised by the public over the safety of the proposal, however by removing the parking to the frontage of the commercial properties and the provision of railings to the area, this would reduce the number of vehicle/vehicle conflicts and vehicle/pedestrian conflicts associated with the area.
-The proposal restricts pedestrian access to a particular crossing point which is in full visibility of drivers accessing and egressing the site. - 5.35 Whilst the access into the site and the car parking area is restricted at this point, this serves to reduce traffic speeds as only one vehicle can use this access point at one time.
-The parking area provides a suitable turning area for vehicles so that the vehicles are able to remain forward facing when accessing and egressing the site. - 5.36 The plans have been considered by NYCC Highways who raise no concerns to the proposal subject to conditions including one of the provision of signage giving priority

-- to those accessing the site over those egressing the site to reduce any likelihood of vehicles backing up on to the highways. - 5.37 The proposal is therefore considered to accord with Policies ENV1(2), T1 and T2 of the Local Plan, Core Strategy Policy SP15 and paragraph 111 of the NPPF.
+The parking area to the frontage of the site is removed and replaced with 5 no. car parking spaces to the rear of the commercial premises. - 5.34 A Car Parking Management Plan has been submitted which demonstrates the accessibility of the spaces for parking and turning in line with NYCC standards and also to set out a management plan for the operation of the car parking arrangements to ensure that the access is kept clear.
+The details have been considered by the Highways Authority and are acceptable.
+It is considered that as the management plan will need to be in operation for the lifetime of the development, this should be included within the S106 legal agreement required for the site. - 5.35 Concerns have been raised by the members of the public over the safety of the proposal, however by removing the parking to the frontage of the commercial properties and the provision of railings to the area, this would reduce the number of vehicle/vehicle conflicts and vehicle/pedestrian conflicts associated with the area.
+The proposal restricts pedestrian access to a particular crossing point which is in full visibility of drivers accessing and egressing the site. - 5.36 A large number of objections to the application relate to the loss of the car parking to the frontage of the development.
+However, planning permission is not required by the landowner to remove this parking and this could be removed at any time. - 5.37 Whilst the access into the site and the car parking area is restricted at this point, this serves to reduce traffic speeds as only one vehicle can use this access point at one time.
+The parking area provides a suitable turning area for vehicles so that the vehicles are able to remain forward facing when accessing and egressing the site. - 5.38 The plans have been considered by NYCC Highways who raise no highway safety concerns to the proposal subject to conditions including one of the provision of signage giving priority to those accessing the site over those egressing the site to reduce any likelihood of vehicles backing up on to the highways. - 5.39 It is considered expedient that any planning approval requires the installation of the railings prior to the commencement of any development on the site, to ensure pedestrian safety. - 5.40 The proposal is therefore considered to accord with Policies ENV1(2), T1 and T2 of the Local Plan, Core Strategy Policy SP15 and paragraphs 110(b), 111 and 112(c) of the NPPF.